Sabu (wrestler): Total Nonstop Action Wrestling (2002–2006)

-Recovery and departure (2005–2006)

 Sabu returned to TNA on July 29, 2005.
-At Sacrifice Sabu teamed with his old enemy, and then NWA World Heavyweight Champion, Raven to face Jeff Jarrett and Rhino.
-Rhino and Jarrett won the match after Rhino gored Raven through a table and pinned him.
-The match saw Abyss interfering and attacking Sabu, starting a feud between the two of them.
-They went on to have a match at Unbreakable in September which Abyss won after performing his Black Hole Slam finisher on to a pile of tacks in the ring.
-Sabu once again found himself squaring off against Rhino and Abyss, as well as Jeff Hardy, during Bound for Glory in the Monster's Ball 2 match.
-Rhino won the match.
-On the same night, Sabu competed in a ten-man Gauntlet Match to decide a number one contender, which he also lost, once again to Rhino.
+At Sacrifice on August 14, Sabu teamed with old rival and then-NWA World Heavyweight Champion Raven to face Jeff Jarrett and Rhino.
+During the match, which Rhino and Jarrett won, Abyss interfered and attacked Sabu, starting a feud between the two.
+At Unbreakable on September 11, Abyss defeated Sabu after performing his Black Hole Slam finisher onto a pile of tacks in the ring.
+On October 23, at Bound for Glory, Sabu lost to Rhino in a Monster's Ball match also involving Abyss and Jeff Hardy, as well as in a ten-man gauntlet match later that night.
+Sabu again lost to Abyss on November 13 at Genesis, before defeating him in the promotion's first ever Barbed Wire Massacre at Turning Point on December 11, ending their feud.
+After a hiatus, Sabu, having a broken forearm, returned at Lockdown on April 23, 2006, facing Samoa Joe for the TNA X Division Championship in a losing effort; he was released from TNA following this match.

-Sabu continued his feud with Abyss, once again losing to him at Genesis after taking a Black Hole Slam onto a barbed wire steel chair.
-They met up again, in the promotion's first ever Barbed Wire Massacre at Turning Point.
-Sabu finally beat Abyss, but following the match was not seen on TNA television for several months.
-He made his return at Lockdown on April 23, 2006 in a match against Samoa Joe for Joe's TNA X Division Championship, despite Sabu having a broken forearm, a match he lost.
-Sabu was released soon afterwards from TNA.